Chart Color Schemes

 The level of cultural diversity witnessed in Halls Creek was found to be above average when compared nationally for a number of language and cultural background related metrics

-Halls Creek has a cultural diversity above average, with 5.7% of its population born overseas and 54.6% speaking a language other than English at home.
-Christianity is the main religion in Halls Creek, comprising 73.4% of people there, compared to 48.7% across Rest of WA.
-The top three represented ancestry groups are Australian Aboriginal at 73.0%, which is substantially higher than the regional average of 33.7%, English at 8.3%, notably lower than the regional average of 19.1%, and Australian at 6.4%, also notably lower than the regional average of 19.7%.
+Halls Creek has a cultural diversity index above the average, with 5.7% of its residents born overseas and 54.6% speaking a language other than English at home.
+Christianity is the dominant religion in Halls Creek, accounting for 73.4% of the population, compared to 48.7% across the rest of WA.
+The top three ancestry groups in Halls Creek are Australian Aboriginal (73.0%), English (8.3%), and Australian (6.4%).

 Frequently Asked Questions - Diversity